 The Tribe has been operating its air monitoring station since 2008.
 The site is located on the Pechanga Indian Reservation (Reservation) on the southeastern boundary of the city of Temecula (Figure 1).
 The single air monitoring site collects data for multiple pollutants.
-Table 1 provides a list of monitoring locations, pollutants monitored and the EPA Air Quality System (AQS) site code.
-On April 3, 2015, the Environmental Protection Agency (EPA) took a final action to revise the boundaries of the Southern California air quality planning areas to designate the reservation of the Pechanga Band of Luiseño Indians of the Pechanga Reservation, California as a separate air quality planning area for the 1997 8-hour ozone National Ambient Air Quality Standard.
+Table 1 provides a list of monitoring locations, pollutants monitored and the EPA AQS site code.
+On April 3, 2015, the EPA took a final action to revise the boundaries of the Southern California air quality planning areas to designate the Reservation as a separate air quality planning area for the 1997 8-hour ozone NAAQS.